Mathématique: Chapter 59

 “Not a lot of continuity where you came from?”
 Young asked.

-“Good,” Young said.
-“I’m guessing you might collect a few more before the day is out.”
+“You might collect a few more before the day is out.”

 “Ready?”
 Young asked.

 “Jane,” he said.
 “Come on.
-It’s cold outside.”
+It’s cold.”

-“Sorry Dad,” Ginn said sullenly, her hands in her pockets.
+“Yeah yeah,” Ginn said sullenly, her hands in her pockets.

-Ginn rolled her eyes, then looked around the place with obvious interest, her gaze ranging over the walls, and then up to the menu, which she stared at.
-Young stayed ahead of her, skirting the table where Sheppard and McKay were sitting.
-They were occupying a four person table, both of them with laptops out, sitting diagonally from one another.
+Ginn huffed a sigh, rolled her eyes, then studied the interior of the coffee shop with obvious interest, her gaze ranging over the walls, then up to the menu.
+Young stayed ahead of her, skirting the table where Shep and McKay had parked themselves.
+They were occupying a four person table, laptops out, sitting diagonally from one another.

 Young glanced over the menu, walked up to the woman working the register, and ordered a Kafkaesque Cappuccino.
-He glanced over at Ginn, who was inspecting the pastry case with a furrowed brow.
+He glanced at Ginn, who was inspecting the pastry case with a furrowed brow.

 “What do you want, kiddo?” he asked.

-The kid was damn sharp.
 More likely, his whole team was damn sharp.
-Ginn was quick, but he knew that Wray and James had spent the previous night prepping her for her bored teenager role.
-They’d done a good job.
+Ginn was quick, but he knew James had spent the previous night prepping her for her bored teenager role.
+She’d done a good job.

 Much as it pained him, he gave Ginn the seat with the best view of the room.
-He took the one opposite her, which had a good view of the register, the back hallways to the restrooms, and not much else.
+He took the one opposite her, which had a view of the register, the back hallways to the restrooms, and not much else.

 Young sighed, oriented the newspaper toward him, and pulled out his phone.